sergio-costas/updatesnap/README.md

   has "lower-than: 4" to avoid showing Gtk4 updates.
 * ignore-odd-minor: if specified as TRUE, version numbers with odd minor values will be ignored, because they are presumed to be development versions.
+* same-major: if specified as TRUE, version numbers with a different major value than the current version will be ignored.
+* same-minor: if specified as TRUE, version numbers with a different minor value than the current version will be ignored.

 ## TODO